apache/iceberg-go/website/src/api.md

 }
 ```

-Then you can run following code to create namespace:
+Then you can run the following code to create namespace:
 ```go
 // Create a namespace
 namespace := catalog.ToIdentifier("my_namespace")